IMF chief: Ukraine war will have 'devastating' consequences for Russia's economy - KESQ

 But Kristalina Georgieva, the IMF’s managing director, told CNN’s Poppy Harlow that the economic outlook for Russia beyond 2023 is “quite devastating.”

-“When you take our projections over a medium term, what they mean is Russia[‘s economy] shrinking by at least 7%,” Georgieva said in an interview that aired Wednesday.
+“When you take our projections over a medium term, what they mean is Russia[‘s economy] shrinking by at least 7%,” Georgieva said in an interview airing Wednesday.

 In January, the IMF projected that Russia’s economy would expand by 0.3% this year and 2.1% the next.
 That was much more optimistic than the latest forecasts from both the World Bank and the Organization for Economic Cooperation and Development.
 Economists at those groups have penciled in contractions of 3.3% and 5.6% in 2023, respectively.